-Since I’m a big fan of tart desserts, it makes perfect sense to start with this vegan lemon pie.
+Since I’m a huge fan of tart desserts, it made perfect sense to start with lemon. 😉

 Why you’ll love this one

 - It’s incredibly simple to make!
-Just blind bake your crust, let it cool and pour in the filling and refrigerate.
+Just blind bake your crust. and while it’s in the oven, prepare your filling.
+Then refrigerate until set.
 No need for a second bake!

-- A slightly healthier version since this lemon pie has no meringue!
+- A slightly healthier version since this lemon pie has no cream or vegan meringue!
 That keeps the calories and sugar content even lower.

 How to make it

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)